-Paris Hilton inflates crypto bubble some more, backs Initial Coin Offering
+Paris Hilton inflates cryptocurrency bubble some more, backs Initial Coin Offering

 Meanwhile, China says of ICOs: That's hot, we mean, er, banned